Host Resolution Priority Tweakhost name resolution priority

 The tweak desribed below helps boost priority for DNS & hostname resolution in general.
 What this means is, it helps web pages load faster, and has negligible effect on downloads (not counting the couple of ms gain with the host resolution at connect-time).

-What we're aiming at is to increase the priority of 4 processes, while keeping their order.
+What we're aiming at is to increase the priority of 4 processes relative to all the other hundreds of running processes in Windows, while keeping their order.
 Lower numbers mean higher priority compared to other services.

 Let's examine these 4 services:

 LocalPriority = 499 default default priority - local names cache